City Winery Design by Michael Dorf

 Liz Galbraith is a college friend and she and her husband Ephraim Paul have created a very successful lamp, rug, and curtain firm called Galbraith & Paul in Philadelphia.
 They create a variety of unique patterns for products that are now going into a variety of hospitality locations from Four Season Hotels to Starbucks.
 They have a beautiful olive green leafy vine pattern we have for our lampshades in the bars as well as a cranberry-colored circle pattern for our lovely velvet curtains.
 The curtains invoke a feeling of champagne bubbles to me, which are perfect for us.

 We use bottles in some of our lighting in New York.
 The bottles with no bottom came from a catalogue to be used as candleholders, but I thought they would make great hanging lamps to be seen from the outside looking in.
 I wanted a whole bunch of them hanging in a random pattern, which we achieved in NY.

 In keeping with the theme of circles, I have always loved the look of putting hundreds of corks together creating a pattern.
 Even before opening City Winery, I glued a few hundred on a 2 foot circle of plywood to consider for some tables—did not work so well.
-But in Chicago, we have made some 3, 4, and 5-foot circles that are inverted and hang from the ceiling in the music venue with lights above them.
-This serves as a dual purpose of being a “cork cloud” with subtle up lighting for the ceiling, but also the cork side facing down serves as an acoustical treatment for the room.
+But in Chicago, we have made some 3, 4, and 5-foot circles that we will invert and hang from the ceiling in the music venue with lights above them.
+This will serve a dual purpose of being a “cork cloud” with subtle up lighting for the ceiling, but also the cork side facing down will serve as an acoustical treatment for the room.